novogenautonomy/novogenautonomy.github.io/batteries.md

 ### sodium-nickel-chloride batteries (ZEBRA batteries)
-- are molten salt batteries with a storage density of roughly 115 Wh/kg and a long lifespan of several thousand cycles.
+- are molten salt batteries with a storage density of roughly 115 Wh/kg
+- a long lifespan of several thousand cycles.
 - Problematic is the required high operation temperature of around 300°C.
-- Battery requires preheating after an EV is parked for extended periods of time (especially in cold weather).
+- requires preheating after an EV is parked for extended periods of time (especially in cold weather).
 - Therefore the battery is more suitable for EVs that are being used consistently (public transport) (Chian et al. 2019).